Pericles: Final battle with the conservatives

 In 444 BC, the conservative and the democratic factions confronted each other in a fierce struggle.
-The ambitious new leader of the conservatives, Thucydides (not to be confused with the historian of the same name), accused Pericles of profligacy, criticizing the way he spent the money for the ongoing building plan.
-Thucydides initially managed to incite the passions of the ecclesia regarding these charges in his favor.
+The ambitious new leader of the conservatives, Thucydides (not to be confused with the historian of the same name), accused Pericles of profligacy, criticising the way he spent the money for the ongoing building plan.
+Thucydides initially managed to incite the passions of the ecclesia regarding these charges in his favour.
 However, when Pericles took the floor, his resolute arguments put Thucydides and the conservatives firmly on the defensive.
 Finally, Pericles proposed to reimburse the city for all questionable expenses from his private property, with the proviso that he would make the inscriptions of dedication in his own name.
 His stance was greeted with applause, and Thucydides was soundly, if unexpectedly, defeated.
-In 442 BC, the Athenian public voted to ostracize Thucydides from the city for 10 years and Pericles was once again the unchallenged ruler of the Athenian political arena.
+In 442 BC, the Athenian public voted to ostracise Thucydides from the city for 10 years and Pericles was once again the unchallenged ruler of the Athenian political arena.